krishnasism/retry-later/README.md

-# Retry Later Decorator
+# retry_later

-This decorator allows you to execute a function asynchronously in the background and automatically retry it if an exception occurs, up to a specified maximum number of retries.
+`@retry_later` allows you to execute a function asynchronously in the background and automatically retry it if an exception occurs, up to a specified maximum number of retries.

+Why?

+For example, you can retry sending an email until it's actually sent.

 ## Installation